miurahr/lua-nginx-osm/README.md

 TODO
 ====

+* design stable API

+* build more data definitions

+* add more tirex methods

+* easy way for shared memory(dictionary) definition

+* object oriented interface

+* and more on issue tracker.

 Community
 =========

 English Mailing List
 --------------------

-The [osm-dev](https://lists.openstreetmap.org/lists/osm-dev) mailing list is for English speakers.
+The [tile-serving](https://lists.openstreetmap.org/lists/tile-serving) mailing list is for English speakers.
-It is for all topic about development  openstreetmap.
+It is for all topic about tile serving development of openstreetmap, not only this project.

-Japanese Mailing List
+Web Chat
 --------------------

-The [OSM-ja](https://lists.openstreetmap.org/lists/talk-ja) mailing list is for Japanese speakers.
-It is for all topic about openstreetmap in Japanese or in Japan.
+The [osmfj-devel](http://lingr.com/signup?letmein=osmfj_devel) web chat is in Japanese/English.
+It is a chat room mainly for OSM Japan site and related software development.

 Bugs and Patches
 ================